xxittysnxx/machine-learning/assignment2/README.md

 ```

 4. View Results

 After running the script, the results will be saved to a file named output.csv.
-You can view these results to analyze the performance of the k-meaans clustering under different configurations.
+You can view these results to analyze the performance of the k-means clustering under different configurations.

 ## Dataset
 The dataset used in this script (bbchealth.txt) contains information about different health news in Twitter, including features such as tweet id|date and time|tweet, and the separator is '|'.